Appearance

 What is Pipelight ?

 Pipelight is a tiny command line tool that executes a list of tasks you provided in a configuration file.
+Its ultimate goal is to automate your most boring tasks by enhancing your favorite tools.

 WARNING

-Pipelight is a relatively young software, therefore it has some early features flagged as beta(yellow) and alpha(red).
-Its caveats are discussed into warning(yellow) and danger(red) containers like this one.
+Pipelight is a young software, therefore it has some early features flagged as beta(yellow) and alpha(red).

 Alternatives